Diagnostic Medical Sonography, BS

 What is women's medical imaging?

-It is an imaging specialty that focuses on the unique needs of women, including:
+It is a specialty within diagnostic medical sonography that focuses on the unique needs of women, including:

 - High risk pregnancy